stevej/scala-build/README.txt

     ivy.xml  -- package description
     ivysettings.xml  -- repositories
   config/  -- items to package in the distribution but not in jars

+To configure, search through build.xml and ivy/ivy.xml for the string CONFIG and modify accordingly.
+The Ivy settings are also documented below.

 Created during the build:
   target/  -- compiled files